matikin9/civic-tech-project-workflow/discovery-phase.md

 * What would an MVP look like?
 * How feasible is the MVP?

-Do some digging!
+Do some resource gathering!
 Here are some websites you can look at:

 * http://www.lacounty.gov
 * http://www.lacity.org
 * http://data.lacounty.gov
 * http://data.lacity.org

+What are other websites (government, non-profit, existing projects) that are relevant to your project?

 ## Goal